AzzaRogers/Chatter-3813Assignment1/README.md

 ## Development server

 To Run the client webapp use `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-TO Run the server use npm start:dev, this will also start nodemon.
+TO Run the server use npm run start:dev, this will also start nodemon.

 ## Documention - Git
 The github repo is a single branch that has had functionality added each commit.
 Only functioning changes were saved and commited.
 A bottom up approach was used in the devolopment of this web app.